As the COVID-19 pandemic continues to limit face-to-face association, Video Conferencing is a Craze now.

 We’ve listed some of the better-known video conferencing apps, along with a couple of popular text chat apps that include video calling features.
 While most of these already have free versions, some offer access to additional features for those currently working from home or who want to control their friends and family online.

 We haven’t included several apps, like Facebook, WhatsApp, and FaceTime, that allow you to make video chats.
-Us to put them aside because they require that all participants be members of a specific social network (Facebook, WhatsApp) or use a particular type of device (FaceTime, which is only Apple).
+We to put them aside because they require that all participants be members of a specific social network (Facebook, WhatsApp) or use a particular type of device (FaceTime, which is only Apple).
 We have also tried to focus on the applications that allow you to participate without downloading the application (unless you are the host).

 A good idea is to try one or two for yourself to see how well they fit with your style and that of your friends.
 This list, however, is an excellent place to start.

-THE MOST POPULAR VIDEO CONFERENCING SOFTWARE
+THE MOST POPULAR VIDEO CONFERENCING

 Zoom has become one of the best-known video conferencing applications, mainly due to its easy-to-use interface.
 Initially, the company promoted Zoom primarily for corporate use and provided a free basic version for individuals.
 At first, because Zoom wasn’t expecting its sudden popularity among non-commercial users, there were several missteps related to privacy and security.
 However, the company quickly instituted a series of changes and updates to address these issues (although it does not create end-to-end encryption for its free users).
 And its popularity does not seem to have suffered.